heikekonow/bco_cloudmask/readme.md

 		:instrument = "MBR2 cloud radar"
 ```

+## Usage
+If you want to run the code, start by renaming config.sample.m to config.m and adapt the paths in this file to you system.
+Decide on the parameters for the processing in the beginning of the file bco_run_cloudmask.m and run.

 ## References
 Dillencourt, M. B., Samet, H., & Tamminen, M. (1992).
 A general approach to connected-component labeling for arbitrary image representations.
 Journal of the ACM, 39(2), 253–280. https://doi.org/10.1145/128749.128750